- 19 Jan 2024

 Airtable automation trigger: When record matches conditions

-Automations allow you to perform an action whenever a record fires the trigger for that automation.
-When building an automation, the first step is to the choose the trigger that will start that automation.
-The "When a record matches conditions" trigger will run when a record matches the conditions you define in your particular configuration.
+The "When a record matches conditions" trigger will run when a record matches the conditions you define in a particular automation’s configuration.

 Why aren't the date, or time-based, conditions in my "When a record matches conditions" trigger evaluating correctly?